gustavo1046/gustavo1046/README.md

 Actually studing tecnology of analysis and development systems (TADS)

-- Now studing Python, PHP and Javascript
+- Now studing Python, PHP and Java
 - Need help in Vue.js
 - if you have questions, send it
 - he/his